Rebalancing Contrastive Alignment with Bottlenecked Semantic Increments in Text-Video Retrieval: Introduction

 Text-video retrieval (TVR)~\cite{yu2017end} is a fundamental task in video understanding, aiming to retrieve relevant videos given a text query~\cite{luo2022clip4clip, liu2022ts2, DRLTVR2022, gorti2022x}.
 With the proliferation of short video platforms, this task has attracted growing research interest.
 In recent years, vision-language pretraining models such as CLIP~\cite{radford2021learning} have shown great success in cross-modal representation alignment, demonstrating strong performance on various retrieval benchmarks.
 These models typically learn a shared embedding space by aligning visual and textual modalities through large-scale contrastive learning~\cite{wu2018unsupervised, hjelm2018learning,chen2020improved,chen2021empirical,he2020momentum,wang2020understanding,jin2022expectation,liang2022mind}, and have thus become a popular backbone in TVR systems.

-Despite the empirical success of contrastive learning in text-video retrieval, existing methods largely overlook two fundamental sources of optimization tension.
-First, the significantly modality gap between text and video representations: the two modalities often reside in disjoint regions of the embedding space~\cite{liang2022mind,yaras2024explaining}, with markedly different semantic structures and high distributional divergence (e.g., large KL divergence between modality-wise feature distributions).
-This separation creates an inherent geometric and semantic mismatch that cannot be easily bridged by global metric learning.
-Second, the prevalence of false negatives: semantically similar but unlabeled text-video pairs—further injects noisy gradient signals during training~\cite{chuang2020debiased,chen2021incremental}, as they are incorrectly treated as hard negatives.
-These two factors jointly induce unstable or conflicting optimization forces during contrastive learning, especially under the coupled softmax structure of InfoNCE~\cite{oord2018representation}.
-Without an explicit mechanism to account for these challenges, models often converge to suboptimal solutions, particularly on semantically ambiguous or structurally complex samples.
+Despite the empirical success of contrastive learning in text-video retrieval, two critical problems persist.
+First, the most challenge is optimization tension, arising from the modality gap: text and video embeddings typically occupy disjoint regions of the representation space~\cite{liang2022mind,yaras2024explaining}, with markedly different semantic structures and high distributional divergence (e.g., large KL divergence between modality-wise feature distributions).
+As shown in Figure~\ref{fig:optimize_tension}, this separation creates a structural conflict for a text anchor $t_i$: the gradient from its positive video $v_i$ attracts $t_i$ toward the video manifold, while gradients from all negatives $v_j$ repel it in the opposite direction, yielding nearly collinear but reversed forces.
+The second is the prevalence of false negatives: semantically similar yet unlabeled pairs are incorrectly treated as hard negatives~\cite{chuang2020debiased,chen2021incremental}, introducing noisy gradients and aggravating misalignment.
+These two issues jointly limit the ceiling of semantic alignment, leading models to converge to suboptimal solutions.

-Figure~\ref{fig:optimize_tension} provides an overview of the optimization tension caused by modality gaps, where text and video embeddings lie in well-separated regions of the representation space—this repulsion tends to push $t_i$ away from the entire video manifold.
-As a result, the positive and negative terms impose a conflicting descent direction, both acting along the same region but with opposing effects.
-This constitutes a core source of optimization tension in contrastive learning.
-In addition, false negatives—semantically relevant but unlabeled pairs—introduce noisy repulsion that further distorts the optimization trajectory, especially in early training.
+We further analyze the optimization tension through aggregated gradient statistics across batches (Figure~\ref{fig:gradients}).
+In dimensions exhibiting significant gradient behavior, both positive and negative components reach values on the order of 40–60 (bottom of Figure~\ref{fig:gradients}), yet their sum—the actual gradient applied to $t_i$—remains close to 2–3 (top of Figure~\ref{fig:gradients}).
+This indicates that positive and negative signals not only oppose each other in direction but also nearly cancel in magnitude.
+As a result, text anchors undergo an in-place optimization behavior: their representations remain close to their initial positions throughout training, thereby limiting the attainable alignment performance of contrastive learning.